 Warkworth, Woodhorn, Belsay.
 More palace than castle, the 15th-century Warkworth Castle towers above the town.
 Woodhorn Colliery is one of the best surviving examples of a 19th-century coal mine.
 After Sir Charles Monck’s return from Greece in 1805 he built Belsay Hall in a severely Grecian style, a contrast to the delightful woodland gardens which lead to a mediaeval castle.

 Craster, Dunstanburgh.
 En route to Craster visit Tynemouth to see the impressive Collingwood Monument and the North and South piers at the mouth of the Tyne – astonishing pieces of engineering.
 Lunch in the pretty seaside town of Craster, kipper capital of the UK.
 A glorious coastal hillside walk to Dunstanburgh Castle (2½ miles round trip; optional), in splendid isolation on a rocky promontory.
 Non-walkers visit the gardens at Howick Hall.
-Drive to the hotel at Waren Mill two miles away.
+Drive to the hotel, Doxford Hall, which is 6 miles away.
 First of three nights here.